Pooja-Saleru/Pooja-Saleru/README.md

--Hey  :(Hi.gif) / !
-(Hi. gif): i'm **Pooja**
+-Hey :wave: i'm **Pooja**
-- 👀 I’m interested in Java, web development,
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- I’m Open-Source enthusiast.
-- 📫 How to reach me ...
+- :woman_technologist: I am passionate about Kubernetes, Web Dev, DevOps & I enjoy exploring new things.

 <!---
 Pooja-Saleru/Pooja-Saleru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.